uzk-rrzk/cameracontrol/README.md

         record-preset = 0
         idle-preset = 5

-* It is also possible to determine which presets should be modifiable and which not.
-The following example sets presets from 1-4 modifiable:
+* It is also possible to determine which presets should be non-modifiable.
+The following example sets presets 0 and 5 non-modifiable:

         [camctrl]
         backend = visca
         serial-port = /dev/ttyS0
-        mod-presets = 1,2,3,4
+        nomod-presets = 0,5

 ### camctrl-onvif ###
 * Infinite number of presets with full names like "record", "idle", "desk", etc.